John V. Tunney

-John Varick Tunney (June 26, 1934 – January 12, 2018) was an American politician who served as a United States Senator and Representative from the state of California in the 1960s and 1970s.
+John Varick Tunney (June 26, 1934 – January 12, 2018) was an American politician who served as a United States senator and representative from the state of California in the 1960s and 1970s.
 A Democrat, Tunney was known for his focus on anti-trust and environmental legislation, especially the Noise Pollution Control Act of 1972 and the anti-trust Tunney Act.
 Tunney also strongly supported civil rights and shepherded the 1975 expansion of the Voting Rights Act.

 He was the son of boxing champion Gene Tunney.
-A fellow Irish-American Catholic, Tunney was a roommate of Edward Kennedy at the University of Virginia School of Law, and became one of his best friends.
-Tunney won the 1970 United States Senate election in California, but was narrowly defeated for re-election in 1976 by Republican S. I. Hayakawa.
+Tunney was a roommate of Edward Kennedy's, a fellow Irish-American Catholic, at the University of Virginia School of Law, and became one of his best friends.
+Tunney won the 1970 United States Senate election in California, but he was narrowly defeated for re-election in 1976 by Republican S. I. Hayakawa.
 After his loss, Tunney became an environmental activist.

 Early life and career

-Tunney was born on June 26, 1934 at Harkness Pavilion Medical Center in Manhattan, the second son of heavyweight boxing champion Gene Tunney and Polly Lauder Tunney, a member of the Lauder Greenway Family.
+Tunney was born on June 26, 1934 at Harkness Pavilion Medical Center in Manhattan, the second son of heavyweight boxing champion Gene Tunney and Polly Lauder Tunney, who was a member of the Lauder-Greenway family.
 He grew up on the family's Star Meadow Farm in Stamford, Connecticut and attended New Canaan Country School and the Westminster School.

 Tunney graduated from Yale University in 1956 with a degree in anthropology, where he was a member of the St. Anthony Hall fraternity.
-He attended The Hague Academy of International Law in the Netherlands and graduated from the University of Virginia School of Law in 1959, where he was a roommate of future Massachusetts senator Ted Kennedy, who remained a close friend.
+He attended The Hague Academy of International Law in the Netherlands and graduated from the University of Virginia School of Law in 1959, where he was roommates with future Massachusetts senator Ted Kennedy, who remained a close friend.
 Tunney was admitted to the Virginia and New York bars in 1959 and practiced law in New York City.
 He married his first wife, Mieke Sprengers, in 1959.

 Tunney joined the United States Air Force as a judge advocate and served until he was discharged as a captain in April 1963.
 He taught business law at the University of California, Riverside in 1961 and 1962.
 In 1963, he was admitted to practice law in California.
 He was a special adviser to the President's Committee on Juvenile Delinquency and Youth Crime from 1963 until 1968.